hackforla/website/CONTRIBUTING.md

 The best way to view the issues available is our [GitHub Project Board](https://github.com/orgs/hackforla/projects/86)

-For the purpose of finding issues to work on, developers should focus exclusively on the `Prioritized Backlog` column, which contains all the available issues that are ready to be worked on.
+For the purpose of finding issues to work on, developers should focus exclusively on the `Prioritized Backlog` column, which contains all the available issues that have been approved and prioritized.
 **Note:** The column is filtered so the first (top) issue has the highest priority and should be worked on next.

 #### **2.3.a Available issues for new members**

-To view "good first issues" in the Prioritized Backlog column of the Project Board, use the link [`good first issues`](https://github.com/orgs/hackforla/projects/86/views/2).
-Issues for both the front end and back end roles will be displayed.
+Use the link [`good first issues`](https://github.com/orgs/hackforla/projects/86/views/2).  to display "good first issues" (for both front end and back end roles) in the Prioritized Backlog column.

 **Note:** The column is filtered so the first (top) issue has the highest priority and should be worked on next.